Sevenninetwo/AI_Transformation/README.md

 ## A Note on AI Playbooks

-There is no universal AI playbook.
-Any consultant or vendor who hands you one should be treated with scepticism.
+I don't believe in a universal AI playbook.
+Any consultant or vendor who hands you one should be treated with skepticism.

 Every company carries a different legacy: a different data estate, a different culture, a different risk appetite, a different competitive clock speed.
 What works at a 10,000-person financial institution will not translate cleanly to a 200-person SaaS company.
 The frameworks here are starting points, not scripts.